cointobanks/lifetioncoin-docs/_includes/devdoc/guide_transactions.md

 * The transaction must not include any outputs which receive fewer than 1/3 as many duffs as it would take to spend it in a typical input.
   That's currently 5460 duffs for a
-  P2PKH or P2SH output on a Dash Core node with the default relay fee.
+  P2PKH or P2SH output on a Lifetioncoin Core node with the default relay fee.
   Exception: standard null data outputs must receive zero duffs.

 {% endautocrossref %}